Building both sides of a Design System

 - raise awareness how to balance pixel precision with speed

 I did a stint of consolidation activities to complete, simplify, and organise a collection of styles, components, and patterns using Figma's "Team Library" feature.

 To provide all designers a clean, robust starting point to build the prototypes needed to design and illustrate product features.
 With a consistent set of building blocks, I aimed to:

 - Ensure Figma files were easy to update or fix retrospectively, as required

 - Avoid trivial or repeat questions from Product Managers and Engineers at handoff time that aren't about delivering business value

 - Reduce the amount of copy/pasting of rogue components that could be composed better

 Originally this consisted of individual files for:

 Components.
-After watching the Figma hosted level up and their Config conference, I consolidated this to simply
+After watching an office hours level up by Figma and their Config conference in 2022, I consolidated this to simply

 Build a knowledge base